addyosmani/critical/README.md

 ### Are there any sample projects available using Critical?

 Why, yes!.
 Take a look at [this](https://github.com/addyosmani/critical-path-css-demo) Gulp project which demonstrates using Critical to generate and inline critical-path CSS.
+It also includes a mini-tutorial that walks through how to use it in a simple webapp.

 ### When should I just use Penthouse directly?